kb-dk/permalink-manus/sandbox/presentation.md

 * My transform is oneway, METS -> IIIF.
 The use case for the latter is presentation and end user annotation.
 Not replacing the former METS.
 * [make-iiif.xsl](https://github.com/Det-Kongelige-Bibliotek/permalink-manus/blob/iiif_presentation/sandbox/json/make-iiif.xsl)
 * [specimen.json](https://github.com/Det-Kongelige-Bibliotek/permalink-manus/blob/iiif_presentation/sandbox/specimen.json)
 * Works, almost.
-Still unfinished [Mirador](https://projectmirador.org/demo/)
+Still unfinished.
+Lets check with [Mirador](https://projectmirador.org/demo/)

+To get a mirador in production requires

+* Completing this transform
+* Move this into the running application, such that it be used for all 750+ manuscripts in it.
+* Deliver Mirador form JSP in tomcat
+* Perhaps style Mirador.

+About a week and a half left to get there.

 ## Experiences

-* IMHO, JSON LD has the basic complications of XML
-* IMHO, JSON LD does not provide a technology stack
+* IMHO, JSON-LD has the basic complications of XML, is not even close provide a comparable technology stack can still not encode text.
+* IIIF doesn't really handle chapters and sections.
+Only headings.
 * IMHO, IIIF need a validator.

+__Next Innovation week I might write a IIIF presentation API validator using Schematron.__